-Albertans have enjoyed living without the menace of rats since 1950 when the provincial Rat Control Program was established.
-Alberta’s rat free status means there is no resident population of rats and they are not allowed to establish themselves.
-It does not mean we never get rats; small infestations are occasionally found in the province.
-But when found the rats are isolated and eradicated through proven control methods.
+Albertans have enjoyed living without the menace of rats since 1950 when the Rat Control Program was established.
+Alberta’s rat-free status means there is no resident population of rats and they are not allowed to establish themselves.
+It does not mean we never get rats.
+Small infestations occasionally occur, but when found, the rats are isolated and eradicated through proven control methods.

 How to identify Norway and roof rats, and tell the difference between rats and Alberta rodents commonly mistaken for rats.